Soft Skills Interview Queries

 6. Describe a situation when you faced a major obstacle when working on a project.
 What did you do?

-Strong customer skills help you retain clients for the company and build lasting relations with them.
+Strong customer aptitudes help you retain clients for the company and build lasting relations with them.
 Hiring managers check the candidate's approach to clients, their willingness to go the extra mile for the customer, and positive attitude in general.

 1. Tell me about a time when you went the extra mile for customer satisfaction?